-Let's say a business's revenue is $1,00,000/year.
-Yottled will help it to increase its profit by approx. 5%.
+Let's say a business's revenue is $100,000/year.
+Yottled will help it increase the revenue by approx. 5%.
 Here's how it works.
 By shifting payment processing fees to its customers, the business will increase its revenue by approx. $3,000 instantly, which otherwise it had to pay to the payment merchant from its earnings.
 Plus, the business is saving an additional $1,000 to $2,500 per year which it is supposed to pay to other software providers.
 It is using Yottled for 100% free with all the features, unlimited team members, unlimited usage, and unlimited storage.

 More sales.
 More clients.
 Less overhead.